coolmelon69/Hotel-Management/README.md

 ## Project Overview

 The Hotel Management System Assessment is a modern, responsive web application designed to streamline hotel operations.
 It provides an intuitive dashboard for managing bookings, rooms, guests, and other administrative tasks.
-This project was developed as part of an assessment for a front-end job interview.
+This project was developed according to the requirements in the given assessment for the front-end job interview.

 ## Features